Amirreza81/Fundamental-3D-Computer-Vision/README.md

 # 3D-Computer-Vision
-Practical solution - will be updated
+Practical solution - will be completed...